- Call Number:

 - Finding Aids:

-1. Volumes 419 to 422 of these records have been digitised and are made available via the Nova Scotia Archives' website; they are searchable based on a title or heading given to the documents, and browsable.
+Online: Volumes 419 to 422 of these records have been digitised and are made available via the Nova Scotia Archives' website; they are searchable based on a title or heading given to the documents, and browsable.
 (The same headings used in the hand-written table of contents found on the microfilm.)
 The title for this online is African Nova Scotia Diaspora: Selected Government Records of Black Settlement, 1791-1839.
+A searchable, digitized, searchable version of the Book of Negroes is also available through the Nova Scotia Archives website.

-Relating to number 1 above, an itemised listing of each document is available for volumes 419 to 422, which provides volume numbers, document numbers, and brief descriptions of content.
-These are available on microfilm and in the red Loyalist Collection binders (as well as online as mentioned above).
+An itemised listing of each document is available for volumes 419 to 422, which provides volume numbers, document numbers, and brief descriptions of content and is available.

 - PDF Finding Aid: